Baseball fields at village park to get new turf

 “I feel very optimistic that we’ll at least have a contractor in place by spring,” Abrahams said.

-Kennedy said the work will be done either before the baseball season or after it so that teams can still use the field in the spring, adding that he hopes it will be completed by the end of 2018.
+Kennedy said the work will be done either before the baseball season or afterward, so that teams can still use the field in the spring, adding that he hopes it will be completed by the end of 2018.

 “We can’t replace the field in the middle of the season,” he said.
 “The season’s not going to be canceled.”